How to Face the Challenges of Building a New Home – and Survive the Process

 3. Taking on the Home as a DIY project

 You may be a big-time proponent of “Do-it-yourself” projects; however, this is one time you should rely on experts.
 Think seriously about working with contractors and builders for your dream home – because in the long run, they may save you money due to their experience in how to build a house.
-There are several tasks that a good contractor and builder can facilitate for you.
+There are several tasks that a good contractor and builder can facilitate for you to help you get your dream home built on schedule and within budget.

 • Review plans for potential problems